Liberia: CDC Gets New Auxiliary for Disadvantaged Youth Amid Claims of Abandonment

 He recollected that he joined the party as a 'placard holder' when he encountered Chairman Mulbah Morlu in 2008 who was then the Chairperson of the Movement for the establishment of war and economic crimes court.

 "I was a young man coming up when I joined the movement only as a placard holder.
-We had the belief that the gun that liberated must not rule.
-All of you who here who see yourselves, battle criers, today, don't underestimate what CDC can do for you," Carlon told the disadvantaged youth.
+We had the believe that the gun that liberated must not rule.
+All of you who here who see yourselves battle criers today, don't underestimate what CDC can do for you," Carlon told the disadvantaged youth.

-However, several disadvantaged youths of the CDC, who attended the ceremony lauded partisan Carlon for establishing the group to care for less fortunate members of their institution.
+However, several disadvantaged youth of the CDC, who attended the ceremony lauded partisan Carlon for establishing the group to care for less-fortunate members of their institution.

 In separate interviews, the CDC youth thanked Carlon for identifying with them on his birthday and recalled how he has been helpful to disadvantaged members of the institution.